Tom-PIT/Connected.Docs/en/Common/CodeLists/BusinessDirectory.md

 ## Management

-You can access the **Business directory** code list from different domains.
+You can access the **Business directory** code list from different domains in the [navigation](../UI/Navigation.md).
 In all cases you are working with the same shared data.

 To open the list, go to the **Management** section of the following domains: